Adelong Falls Gold Workings

-The Adelong Falls Gold Workings is a heritage-listed former gold processing site and now picnic reserve at Adelong, Snowy Valleys Council, New South Wales, Australia.
+The Adelong Falls Gold Workings is a heritage-listed former gold processing site and now picnic reserve at Adelong, in the Riverina region of New South Wales, Australia.
 It was designed and built in 1860 by David Wilson and William Ritchie.
 It is also known as Adelong Falls Gold Workings/Reserve.
 The property is owned by the Snowy Valleys Council.
 It was added to the New South Wales State Heritage Register on 2 April 1999.

 History

 The Adelong Falls Reserve is within the Adelong Creek goldfield, which was proclaimed on 15 February 1855.
 The existing reservation for Public Recreation was notified on 26 November 1971.
 Most of the reserve south of Adelong Creek has always been Crown land, with the remainder in private ownership until 1980, when it became part of the reserve.
 The portion of the current reserve that lies north of the Creek was originally granted to or squired by David Wilson and William Ritchie between 1860 and 1885.
 Here they set up the Wilson and Ritchie Battery, one of the two principal ore processing plants on the Adelong field.
 The ruins and curtilage of the Battery were added to the reserve in 1980.

 Reef mining was well underway on the Adelong goldfields by 1859.
 It was at this time that William Ritchie and Scottish born David Wilson established a "Reefer Battery" at Adelong.
 In the late 1860s they moved the battery to its present location at Adelong Falls.
 The Battery and associated processing works were designed to extract gold from its bearing ore by hydraulic separation and mercury attraction.
 The ore was crushed in a stamper battery until it was fine enough to be washed over mercury treated plates which attracted the gold particles.
 Tailings from this process were then treated in a Chilean Mill and sluiced.
 These tailings were then ground and passed into a buddle, designed to further separate the heavy metal by agitation.
 A furnace was also present on the site to allow gold and mercury from the first sluicing to be separated.
 This multi-tiered extraction process was designed to ensure maximum return.